mattijn/topojson/README.md

 ## Other resources

-For a butter understanding how the different included simplification algorithms work
+For a better understanding how the different included simplification algorithms work

 - `rdp`: Ramer–Douglas–Peucker
 - `vw`: Visvalingam-Whyatt